• Skip to primary navigation

 Grassi Lakes (Canmore/Kananaskis)

 The Upper and Lower Grassi Lakes are found near the mountain town of Canmore, and they are an amazing destination if you’d like to enjoy some hiking in Kananaskis.
 The hike to both of these lakes is one of the most popular here for good reason.
-These iridescent water make for stunning photography, and history buffs will love searching for the rock paintings near the top of the canyon beyond the lakes; it’s believed that the paintings were made by the Kutenai peoples over 1,000 years ago.
+The iridescent water makes for stunning photography, and history buffs will love searching for the rock paintings near the top of the canyon beyond the lakes; it’s believed that the paintings were made by the Kutenai peoples over 1,000 years ago.
 The Grassi Lakes definitely deserve their spot on this list of the best lakes in Alberta.

 Grassi Lakes in Alberta on a hot summer day